-On the End users (customers) configuration page, you select the settings that affect how your users access and use Zendesk.
-For example, if you want your Zendesk account to be available to anyone, you select the Anybody can submit tickets setting.
-This one setting and its related end user settings determine how open or restricted Zendesk is to your end users.
+On the End users (customers) configuration page you can select the settings that affect how your users access and use Zendesk.
+For example, if you want your Zendesk account to be available to anyone, you can select the Anybody can submit tickets setting.
+This setting, and related end user settings, determine how open or restricted Zendesk is to your end users.

 You can configure end user access to your Zendesk account for the following:

 - Anybody can submit tickets and no registration or email verification is required.
 Users must prove that they are human based on CAPTCHA requirements.

 - Anybody can submit tickets as long as the endpoint of the ticket is authenticated.

 - Anybody can submit tickets but you also require registration and email address verification.